Pontius Pilate infamously asked Jesus, “What is truth?”

 God intended all that He created for a purpose.
 When we conform to that purpose, we are being good.

 Something or Someone who conforms to God’s objective reality and intended purpose is beautiful.

 What is true is good.
-What is both true and good is beautiful.
+What is good is beautiful.

 The True, the Good, and the Beautiful are attributes of God’s Being.
 They are also attributes of His creation, and therefore of you and me.

 And that is why deep within us we have a desire to strive for the True, the Good, and the Beautiful.

 We approach these transcendentals in a reverse order.

 We are attracted to what we perceive to be beautiful.
 In our fallen world, not all that attracts us is good and true, so we need to test what we perceive to be beautiful to determine if it is also good and true?
 If not, it is not truly beautiful.
 There is a world of difference between the American singer who calls herself Madonna and her moral choices and The Madonna, the Mother of God who said, “Be it done unto me according to Thy word.”